Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 The Model 3 Highland also improved on its predecessor, but the Model Y Juniper’s larger body provides more physical mass to absorb noise.
 Real-world feedback from UK and European drivers consistently puts the Juniper ahead on motorway refinement.

-Key Interior Differences at a Glance
+Key Interior Differences

 FeatureModel Y JuniperModel 3 Highland